bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Well the rest of the block is the same, right?
 So It's just that one of these transactions is actually invalid.
-So the 64 byte transaction might be invalid or it might be valid.
+So the 64-byte transaction might be invalid or it might be valid.

 Aaron van Wirdum: 00:39:37